Background pattern

 Breastfeeding

-There is some evidence that sertraline passes into breast milk.
-Therefore, sertraline should only be used in breastfeeding women if, in the doctor's opinion, the benefits for the mother outweigh any possible risk to the baby.
+There are indications that sertraline passes into breast milk.
+Therefore, sertraline can only be used in breastfeeding women if, in the opinion of the doctor, the benefit to the mother outweighs any possible risk to the baby.

 Fertility

-Antidepressants like sertraline may affect your ability to drive or operate machinery.
-Therefore, do not drive or operate heavy machinery, until you know how this medicine affects your ability to perform these activities.
+Antidepressant medicines like sertraline may affect your ability to drive or use machines.
+Therefore, do not drive or operate heavy machinery until you know how this medicine affects your ability to perform these activities.

 3. How to Take Sertralina Almus

-Follow exactly the administration instructions for Sertralina Almus as indicated by your doctor.
+Follow the administration instructions of Sertralina Almus as indicated by your doctor.
 In case of doubt, consult your doctor or pharmacist again.

 Sertralina Almus tablets can be taken with or without food.